 The room bathroom door was excellent in every aspect.
 But, Hein!
 Essentially the primary thing mates silently saw.
 So, if you haven’t read the Chidiya Tapu blog, let me reveal the secret of the bathroom door.

 “When in Port Blair hotel, the bathroom door doesn’t get locked, which somehow creates a moment of laughter.”
 Bahaha!

 However, at Havelock, we took some time and then got ready.

 Soon, I noticed that the sunshine wasn’t steady.
 It was getting cloudy.
 Hence, it would be better to have an umbrella to avoid any surprises from the climate.

-In no time, the breakfast became ready.
+In no time, the breakfast was ready.
 Yum!